Team207-S2024/team207-s2024/assignments/report.md

   <i>Figure 13: Current Bill of Materials for the project. </i>
 </p>

-Refer to [Appendix I: Hardware Implementation](hardwareproposal) for further information, such as a full breakdown of the schematic, including each subsystem and circuit, as well as the final PCB layout.
+Refer to [Appendix I: Hardware Implementation](hardwareproposal) for further information, such as a full breakdown of the schematic, including each subsystem and circuit.
 If necessary, the history of the page can be found [here](https://github.com/Team207-S2024/team207-s2024/commits/main/assignments/hardwareproposal.md) if one were to be interested in the process of how the hardware implementation developed over the semester.

 ### Software Implementation